Lao Zi — Great Philosopher and Founder of Taoism in Chinese Culture

 The content of this masterpiece, some people believed is regarding teach the ruling class how to be a good monarch, while others considered it was revealing the essence of the universe, nature, and society.

-In a word, everyone could learn different things out of it, based on their various perspectives.
+In a word, everyone could learn different things from it, based on their various perspectives.

 Silk Manuscript of Dao De Jing (Tao Te Chin), Unearthed From Tomb of Prime Minister Li Cang (? — 185 BC) — Mawangdui Museum of Hunan Province